Chinatichampsus: Description

+Skull

 Right lateral view of Chinatichampsus wilsonorums skull.

-The holotype specimen of Chinatichampsus consists of a cranium, lacking most of the left dorsal surface.
-The left premaxilla is missing, and most of the left side of the cranium, as well as the right premaxilla, right nasal and right prefrontal, are also entirely absent.
-Though no parts of the postcranial skeleton were recovered, its describers hypothesize that it is a morphologically mature individual, specifically one older than two years of age, due to the size of the cranium and the proportions of the cranial fenestrae.

 None of the external bone of the left maxilla remains, and only the medial surface of the large third or fourth left maxillary tooth and traces of the posterior maxillary alveoli are present.
 Remnants of matrix infillings of the nasal passage and maxillary sinus are visible, though.
 The right maxilla does preserve most of its external surface, though the outermost bony surface is either missing or crushed.
-At the posteromedial intersection of the premaxillary-maxillary suture with the nasal is a prominent crest, differing from the preorbital and rostral ridges observed in other caimanines in that it is oriented anteroposteriorly, rather than anterolaterally or mediolaterally.

-Most of the dorsal surfaces of the relatively short and wide nasals are entirely missing.
-Along the cranium's midline are paired molds of the grooved ventral surfaces of the nasals.
-The anteriorly elongated nasals appear to have tapered slightly towards their anterior articulations with the maxillae and premaxillae.
+Where the premaxillae and maxillae connect to the nasals, there is a prominent crest, differing from the preorbital and rostral ridges observed in other caimanines in that it is oriented anteroposteriorly (from front-to-back), rather than anterolaterally (from the front to the sides) or mediolaterally (from the middle to the sides).
+Most of the dorsal surfaces of nasals are entirely missing.
+Along the cranium's midline are paired moulds of the grooved ventral (bottom) surfaces of the nasals.
+The anteriorly (forwardly) elongated nasals appear to have tapered slightly towards their anterior articulations with the maxillae and premaxillae.
 Though the anteriormost portion of the cranium is not very well-preserved, it seems there was at least a slight projection of the nasals beyond the posterior extent of the naris.
 Whether an internarial bar would have entirely bisected the nares is unclear.

-Between 13 and 15 maxillary teeth are preserved.
-The number of maxillary teeth and their positions is ambiguous due to the position of the maxillary-premaxillary suture and the nature of a small hole at the posterior end of the maxillary tooth row.
-Assuming the largest preserved alveolus is the fourth, as is typical for an alligatorid, and that it is indeed an alveolus, there would be 15 maxillary teeth.
-The posterior maxillary teeth are rounded and slightly bulbous with the posteriormost preserved tooth being almost fungiform.

-The robust pterygoids are roughly trapezoidal in ventral view and wider posteriorly than anteriorly, and form the entire posterior margin of the suborbital fenestrae.
-The pterygoids completely surround the choanae in Chinatichampsus.
-These choanae project anteroventrally and have posterior edges that have raised because of a surrounding concavity.
+The pterygoid bones of Chinatichampsus were robust and roughly trapezoidal when viewed ventrally.
+They are wider posteriorly (towards the back) than anteriorly, and form the entire posterior margin of the suborbital fenestrae.
+The pterygoids completely surround the choanae, or internal nostrils.
+These choanae project anteroventrally (forward, towards the bottom) and have posterior edges that have raised because of a surrounding concavity.
 A deep notch bisects the posterior edge.
 The choanal septum is not visible in lateral view.

+Between thirteen and fifteen maxillary teeth are preserved; the number of teeth and their positions is ambiguous due to the position of the maxillary-premaxillary suture and the presence of a small hole at the posterior (rear) end of the maxillary tooth row.
+Assuming the largest preserved alveolus is the fourth, and that it is indeed an alveolus, there would be fifteen maxillary teeth.
+The posterior maxillary teeth are rounded and slightly bulbous with the posteriormost preserved tooth being almost fungiform (bulbous, mushroom-shaped).